FactomProject/factom-docs/api/includes/_wallet-api.md

 This will create a new transaction.
 The txid is in flux until the final transaction is signed.
 Until then, it should not be used or recorded.

 When dealing with transactions all factoids are represented in factoshis.
-1 factoid is 1e8 factoshis, meanining you can never send anything less than 0 to a transaction (0.5).
+1 factoid is 1e8 factoshis, meaning you can never send anything less than 0 to a transaction (0.5).

 ## properties